tambapps/marcel/documentation/src/language-specification/source-file-structure/functions.md

 sum(a: 2, b: 5) // 2 + 5
 ```

-You can specify numbers, characters Strings, or `null`, meaning that Object types can only have `null` as default values
+You can specify numbers, characters Strings, Int or Long Ranges, or `null` for other Object types.
-(except String for which you can supply a literal string)

 ### Fields Constructor Call